jhofman/msd2015/_drafts/2015-03-13-final-project.md

 visualization are useful to gain a basic understanding of the data.
 It is often necessary to clean or filter the data to deal with problematic observations---e.g., missing data, extreme outliers, etc. State explicitly what design choices and assumptions you are making in this cleaning.
-Next, specify the modeling task ---e.g., regression, classification, clustering, dimensionality reduction, recommendation system, etc.---along with the model(s) you're considering.
+Next, specify the modeling task---e.g., regression, classification, clustering, dimensionality reduction, recommendation system, etc.---along with the model(s) you're considering.
 State explicitly why this learning task is a natural